mattg2000/lecture-notes/snap-challenges/objects-and-arrays/objects-and-arrays.md

 1. Sum the array below using a foreach loop `[1,2,3,5,8,13,21,34,55]`

-2. iterate over the array of objects and use console.log to display the username property/ state variables of each object
+2. iterate over the array of objects and use console.log to display the username property/state-variable of each object.
 ```json
 [